mslokhande15/OCR/README.md

 # OCR
- we presented one of the applications of OCR which can be effectively employed in our life using  Deep learning.
+ We presented one of the applications of OCR which can be effectively employed in our life using  Deep learning.
 Optical Character Recognition has a variety of applications.
 It is being used to extract the text from ancient books and scripts, images, etc.